 Information on taking part

-We have invited people from across the whole country to come together online to discuss some of the decisions Britain is going to have to make about its future following the EU referendum.
+We have invited people from across the whole country to come together to discuss some of the decisions Britain is going to have to make about its future now that it has left the EU.
 The aim is to understand what difference discussion and information makes to people’s views on a selection of topics – and to provide impartial evidence about what the public thinks to the politicians and policy makers who will have to make decisions about Britain’s future.

 During the event, you will discuss things like how to make sure we have food that is safe to eat, how to ensure that shops and businesses treat their customers fairly, and who from other countries should be allowed in the future to come to Britain to live and work.
 You will get the chance to talk to other people and to quiz experts about what they think.
 All the discussions will be run by someone who is trained in ensuring that everyone gets the chance to have their say.